Obsidian GitHub Integration Setup Guide

 Connection Test Failed

-- Verify all three parameters are correct in Smithery:
+- Verify all three parameters are correct:

-: No extra spaces or quotesowner
+- GitHub Token: No extra spaces or quotes

 - Check token configuration: